mxenabled/action_subscriber/README.md

 Supported Message Types
 -----------------
-ActionSubscriber support JSON and plain text our of the box, but you can easily add support for any custom message type.
+ActionSubscriber support JSON and plain text out of the box, but you can easily add support for any custom message type.

 Installation